-Violent conflict and injustice are ubiquitous.
-They are also costly in lives and in resources.
-The Specialization in Peace and Justice Studies prepares students with a deep understanding of the complex causes of societal conflicts and contributors to social injustice, in order to break the cycle of violence and create more just and sustainable social systems.
-Its special contribution is to relate specific issues and actions regarding peace and justice to a larger transformative social change framework, which engages people to delve more deeply into the causes of social problems at all levels and the processes that can contribute to a more peaceful and just society.
+The Specialization in Peace and Justice Studies prepares students with a deep understanding of the complex causes of societal conflicts and social injustice, in order to create more just and sustainable social systems.
+Its special contribution relates specific issues and actions regarding peace and justice to a larger transformative social change framework, which engages people to delve more deeply into the causes of social problems at all levels and the processes in hopes of contributing to a more peaceful, just and sustainable world.